Part 3: For Your Information

 State Fair Hearing

-You may ask for a State Hearing within 90 days of the incident.
+You may ask for a State Hearing within 120 calendar days from Notice of Resolution (NAR).
 You may either present your case yourself or ask someone to present your case, such as legal counsel, relative, friend or any other person.
 You can request an appeal and a State Hearing at the same time.
 For more about State Hearing requests, please call 1-800-952-5253.
 For hearing impaired TDD, please call 1-800-952-8349.
 To request a Sate Hearing in writing, please send your letter to the following address: California Department of Social Services, State Fair Hearing Division, P.O.
 Box 944243, MS 19-37, Sacramento, CA 94244-2430.

 California Department of Health Care Services (DHCS) Office of the Ombudsman